 The solution is using an emergency communication system with geofencing capabilities.
 This allows you to set a region on a map and communicate with everyone in that region in real-time using GPS data from your employees’ smartphones.
 When combined with GPS traveler tracking, this enables targeted communication with the precise audience at risk for geography-specific threats.

-Up to this point, we’ve discussed the proactive and reactive elements of an effective travel risk management plan.
-Both are necessary to minimize the disruption that travel risks can bring.
+Up to this point, we’ve discussed the elements of effective travel risk management policies.
+All of these measures are necessary to minimize the disruption that travel risks can bring.

-But you also need a way to bridge the gap between proactive and reactive steps.
-You need a proactive way to identify threats immediately once they emerge, so you can react immediately as well.
+But you also need a way to bridge the gaps between proactive, reactive, preventative, and preparative steps.
+You need a proactive way to identify threats immediately once they emerge so you can react immediately and increase operational resilience.